10 Easy Elements of A Hardworking Kitchen

 4) Measuring cups and mixing bowls near the prep area

 If you store your mixing bowls in a pantry, make sure to have them out before you start your project.
 We suggest storing them above your prep area if possible so that they are within reach.
 If a few are stored there, it will save the time and possible mess to go grab them while working on a recipe.

 5) Stacks of clean dish towels stored near the sink

 We have so many dishtowels, and we keep them in a drawer across from the sink.
 If I could add a drawer to the left or right of the sink, I would.
-This is because one of us is standing at the sink looking for a clean towel and then we reach across the walkway to the drawer in the adjacent cabinet.
+This is because when one of us is standing at the sink looking for a clean towel, we reach across the walkway to the drawer in the adjacent cabinet.
 Water droplets are then all over the floor.
 Try to keep towels next to the sink where they will always be within reach.